mosip/mosip-automation-tests/README.md

 1. Execute run.bat
 1. Verify if the Packet utility is running by hitting :  `http://localhost:8080/swagger-ui.html#/ `
 1. For any failure in the packet utility verify the logs Location: deploy\runlog.txt
-1. Deloy folder structure looks like
+1. Deploy folder structure looks like

   ![](docs/deploy-folder-structure.png)